jmalloc/echo-server/README.md

 # Echo Server

-A very simple HTTP echo server with support for websockets.
+A very simple HTTP echo server with support for websockets and server-sent events (SSE).

 ## Behavior

 - Any messages sent from a websocket client are echoed
 - Visit `/.ws` for a basic UI to connect and send websocket messages
+- Request `/.sse` to receive a server-sent events containing the request headers and body, then a counter message every second
 - Requests to any other URL will return the request headers and body

 ## Configuration